andrewpolemeni/ScrapeMe/README.md

 A work in Progress:
 A restful API that accepts URL and CSS Selector, proccesses the input to a puppeteer function, and post to JSON.

-Here is a test link to a heroku app: https://stark-hollows-84026.herokuapp.com/
+Here is a test link to a heroku app but it currently breaks after the first two tries: https://stark-hollows-84026.herokuapp.com/
+I'm porting this over to a cloud function since this is ram intensive.

 # Install
 npm install